Let us always love the best in others—

 ~ Bill Wilson ~

 August 24, 2020 ~ To say it’s been a “long strange trip” would be euphemism for “how the hell did I get here?”
-The world as we knew it may be on fire with actual fires as the glaciers melt way too fast, while pretty much every social norm we’ve known has been called into question due to global pandemic — with a side order of WTF here in the US with our mad political scene.
+The world as we knew it may be on fire with actual fires as the glaciers melt way too fast, while pretty much every social norm we’ve known has been called into question due to a global pandemic — with a side order of WTF here in the US with our mad political scene.

 Seriously.
 Some folks might see this as a bleak backdrop, and perhaps it is, but honestly, my life has never been better.
+Yes, this is a privilege not everyone has shared.
+I’m aware of just how fortunate I am, and gratitude is a daily thing as I try to share what we have with those who are hurting.

 Since the last time I wrote in this occasionally annually updated post, Wayne and I have stumbled upon and purchased our dream home — complete with an AMAZING recording studio.
 We’ve always thought we would retire in New England and run a small hobby farm with chickens and goats… We didn’t think it would be here in NJ or so soon or have a rockin’ (literally) business in the back yard!